List of members of the House of Representatives of the Netherlands, 1948–1952

 Between 27 July 1948 and 14 July 1952, 116 individuals served as representatives in the House of Representatives, the 100-seat lower house of the States-General of the Netherlands.
 100 representatives were elected in the 7 July 1948 general election and installed at the start of the term; 16 representatives were appointed as replacements when elected representatives resigned or died.

-During the 1948 cabinet formation the Drees–Van Schaik cabinet, consisting of Catholic People's Party (KVP, 32 seats), Labour Party (PvdA, 27 seats), Christian Historical Union (CHU, 9 seats) and People's Party for Freedom and Democracy (VVD, 8 seats).
+During the 1948 cabinet formation the Drees–Van Schaik cabinet was formed, consisting of Catholic People's Party (KVP, 32 seats), Labour Party (PvdA, 27 seats), Christian Historical Union (CHU, 9 seats) and People's Party for Freedom and Democracy (VVD, 8 seats).
 The opposition consisted of Anti-Revolutionary Party (ARP, 15 seats), Communist Party of the Netherlands (CPN, 8 seats), Reformed Political Party (SGP, 2 seats) and Catholic National Party (KNP, 1 seat).